ryardley/pdsl/README.md

 ## Examples

-PDSL doesnt really take much learning.
+PDSL doesn't really take much learning.
 Best thing to do is to look at a few examples.

 ### Quick nil check